 BARRIE JAMES & THE DOMINOES

 Another singer off the “Parlophone Recording Artiste” production line though there was only one single to show for his association with that label.
 “As Far As I Can Tell” backed by “Hot Sunshine”, was released in May 1961.
-James was originally discovered at the tender age of 15 by impresario Carrol Levis (an earlier version of Hughie Green) but spent three years away from show business as an apprentice jockey.
+James was originally discovered at the tender age of 15 by impresario Carrol Levis (a “star-maker” who was the predecessor to people like Hughie “Opportunity Knocks” Green) But James spent three years away from show business to train as an apprentice jockey.
 “To train as a jockey or train as a singer, that was the decision Southampton-born Barrie James had to make when he left school” says his EMI Press Kit.
 After putting on three stone in weight, this curtailed his racing ambitions somewhat, so he returned to the giddy world of rock n’roll and joined forces with the skiffle group The Dominoes.
-When the members of the next band booked for the Top Twenty left that group to go professional, James became part of the same Southampton scene that had spawned Brian Fisher, Tex Roberg & Anne Beverley.
+When 2 members of that band left to go professional (see the next group to play The Top Twenty), James became part of the same Southampton scene that had spawned Brian Fisher, Tex Roberg & Anne Beverley.
 “Naturally, I’m in this to make a success, but if things don’t work out as I hope then I am quite prepared to go back to a daytime job” James says in his bio.
-As it happens things didn’t go as planned and thanks to promoter Len Canham, who was James’ best man at his wedding, he was given an agency to run called “Barrie James Enterprises”.
+As it happens things didn’t go as planned but thanks to promoter Len Canham, who was James’ best man at his wedding, he was given an agency to run called “Barrie James Enterprises”.
 However after the birth of his second child, he eventually retired from professional performances in 1964, with the agency, now called “Avenue Artists”, being run by Canham himself.

 14th November 1960